nomad-mystic/wordpress-scaffold/README.md

   * Initialize with JSON config (theme-root/config)
   * Add base on init and append while adding classes
   * PROJECT_NAME for composer and JSON config (PascalCase)
+* NPM does not publish .gitignore fix this when you generate

 ### Development
 * Mention .env creation